bradybridges/lightning-messenger/README.md

 * [Screenshots](#Screenshots)

 ## Objective

   As a developer with curiousity revolving around secure transmission of user data, I wanted to develop an application that takes advantage of encryption, RSA keys, and diffie-hellman type approaches to encrypting data.
 The objective of this application is to provide an end-to-end encrypted messaging application that allows a user to communicate securely with friends.

 ## Tools Used

 - React Native
 - Expo
-- Google Cloud/ Firebase
+- Google Cloud/Firebase
 - Jest
 - Enzyme